stanmaz/BBOalert/README.md

 Where :

-- BBOalert is mandatory keyword
+- BBOalert is the mandatory keyword
 - <user text> is optional free text.
 Typically used to express the version of the data.
 It will be displayed after data import.
 HTML codes <br> (line break) and <b> (bold text) are allowed.
 Example :

       BBOalert,My System<br>Version <b>52</b>